TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 In binary classification there is only one possible class to which a piece of text can either belong to or not.
-In sentiment classification, that class is whether the text is "positive" (belongs to the class) or "negative" (doesn't belong to the class).
+In sentiment classification, that class is whether the text is “positive” (belongs to the class) or “negative” (doesn’t belong to the class).

 In this example we will have a recurrent model with word level tokenization, trained on the IMDB dataset